mtrajano/laravel-swagger/README.md

 Generating the swagger documentation is easy, simply run `php artisan laravel-swagger:generate` in your project root.

-The command will generate the swagger docs to API default version defined on `config/laravel-swagger.php` file.
+By default, the command will generate the docs for all versions defined on `config/laravel-swagger.php`.

-To generate the docs for all versions you can run `php artisan laravel-swagger:generate --all-versions`.

 You can still generate the docs to specific version passing the parameter `--api-version=`.
 E.g.: